vvlevchenko/SourcererCC/clone-detector/README.md

 if you want to run 100 processes, run `./runnodes.sh 100`

 ### Step 2: Index
 Modify runnodes.sh, only one for loop should exist there.
-It should look like as shwn below.
+It should look like as shown below.
 ```bash
 for i in $(seq 1 1 $num_nodes)
 do